wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 Click on **App release** in the sidebar.
 You should see a list of __tracks__ for various testing phases.
 Click on `MANAGE` in the production track.
 Then click `CREATE RELEASE`.

-You’ll see a message about using **App signing by Google Play**.
-This is a new feature which puts the managing of keys into Google’s hands.
-The reason you’d want this is simple: if you manage your own keys and you lose them you will no longer be able to release updates for your app.
-In fact, you’d have to create a new one under a new name!
+You'll see a message about using **App signing by Google Play**.
+This is a new feature which puts the managing of keys into Google's hands.
+The reason you'd want this is simple: if you manage your own keys and you lose them you will no longer be able to release updates for your app.
+In fact, you'd have to create a new one under a new name!
 However, note that this is an option.
-Here you’ll be using it.
+Here you'll be using it.
 For that, you will need to [generate an upload key](https://developer.android.com/studio/publish/app-signing#generate-key).

 * Open your app in Android Studio by browsing to the `android` folder of your React Native project
 * Go to **Build > Generate signed bundle / APK**